How Do You Get Nonprofit Board Members to Fundraise?

 - Develop a Philanthropy Committee

 Recruit current board members, past board members, and other fundraising volunteers who are passionate about your Nonprofit.
-Ensure you’ve got folks with a variety of skillsets and that committee members are diverse and reflect the communities your Nonprofit serves.
+Ensure you’ve got folks with a variety of sets and that committee members are diverse and reflect the communities your Nonprofit serves.

 Define what you want to achieve with your committee.
 Ideally, the committee will work closely with the Development Director and / or Executive Director in implementing the fundraising plan.
 Moreover, implementation is great but you also need the committee to ensure goals are being met, and if not, to help course correct.
 Make sure to celebrate successes and recognize the hard work of your volunteers.